danmbrown/city-of-whispers/index.md

 ### Aim

-Explore the city; Overcome danger; Increase your standing in the city; Keep the secrets that need keeping -- all through uneasy or tense partnerships with the other characters
+Explore the city; Overcome danger; Earn some coin; Increase your standing; Keep the secrets that need keeping -- all through uneasy or tense partnerships with the other characters

 ### Tone